 Watch out for motorbikes:

-What awaits you on the Brazilian road:
+What Awaits you Driving on the Brazilian Roads

 For you wildlife buffs, amid our monthly road trips I’ve seen eagles (Carrapateiro, or Carcará Branco), a king fisher (Martín Pescador), skunks (Gamba, like in bambi), owls nesting on the ground and the reflections of the eyes of wild cats speeding down the highway at night.

 Sometimes it will be a tiny hut on the edge of the Mata Atlântica, other times a towering mega-block with numerous options.
-They all specialize in some sort of regional food and it’s your best shot at getting the real deal not just touristic mush.
+They all specialise in some sort of regional food and it’s your best shot at getting the real deal not just touristic mush.

 Congratulations, now you are a fully bona fide Brazilian driver.
 Heck you might even know more than the Brazilians themselves.

-Good luck or Sucesso in Portuguese!
+Good luck or sucesso in Portuguese!